Albert F. A. King: Early life

-On January 18, 1841, King was born in Ambrosden, a village near Bicester in the Cherwell District of north-eastern Oxfordshire in England.
+On 18 January 1841, King was born in Ambrosden, a village near Bicester in the Cherwell District of north-eastern Oxfordshire in England.
 He was the youngest of three children of Edward King and Louisa Freeman.
 His sister was Stella Louisa Elizabeth King (born 1838) and brother was Claudius Edward Richard King (born 1839).
 His father was a doctor interested in the colonization of Africa.
 He was named Africanus "because of his father's admiration" for that continent.
 He attended Maley's School and the Bicester Diocesan School.

 His family left Liverpool on 26 August 1854 to emigrate to the United States.
 They arrived in Jersey City, New Jersey, on 7 September 1854 (but some records indicate 1851) and first settled in Alexandria, Virginia.
 In 1855, they moved to Bushy Bridges, Prince William County.

 Education and early career

-King earned his (MD) degree from National Medical College of Columbian University (now George Washington University Medical School) in 1861 at age twenty.
+King earned his Doctor of Medicine degree from National Medical College of Columbian University (now George Washington University Medical School) in 1861 at age twenty.
 In November he became an Acting Assistant Surgeon to Major J. W. L. Daniel of 15th AL Infantry, Confederate States Army, and the University of Pennsylvania.
 In 1864 he was appointed Acting Assistant Surgeon in the U.S. Army, and worked at the Lincoln Hospital, Washington, D.C.
-In 1865, he became lecturer on toxicology at the National Medical College of Columbian University, and also obtained his second MD degree from University of Pennsylvania.
+In 1865, he became lecturer on toxicology at the National Medical College of Columbian University, and also obtained his second MD degree from the University of Pennsylvania.

 Lincoln assassination

-During the American Civil War, King was in Washington, DC.
+During the American Civil War, King was in Washington, D.C.
 On 14 April 1865 he was in the audience at Ford's Theatre when President Abraham Lincoln was shot by John Wilkes Booth.
 He helped carry the dying President to a house across the street.
 Some suggest King was the first physician to reach Lincoln but the accounts of the other physicians present, Dr. Charles Augustus Leale and Dr. Charles Sabin Taft, suggest that King was second or third.

 Later life

-In 1871 King became a professor of obstetrics both at University of Vermont College of Medicine and Providence Hospital in Washington, D.C. and at the University of Vermont.
+In 1871, King became a professor of obstetrics both at the University of Vermont College of Medicine and Providence Hospital in Washington, D.C. and at the University of Vermont.
 From 1879 to 1894 he was Dean of National Medical College, Medical Department, at National Medical College of Columbian University.